Retirement is all about freedom; or is it?

-When it comes to retirement planning, we often hear people using this old saying to describe retirement, “In retirement every day is a weekend.”
-This language is used to represent the fact that retirement is supposed to represent freedom – the freedom to do what you want, when you want where you want and however you want to do it.
+When it comes to retirement planning, we often hear people using this old saying to describe retirement, “In retirement, every day is a weekend.”
+This language is used to represent the fact that retirement is supposed to represent freedom – the freedom to do what you want when you want where you want and however you want to do it.
 The word freedom has become a universal symbol for retirement and it stems back to the London Life advertising campaign – FREEDOM 55.

 Is there such a thing as too much freedom?

 I think freedom is a great concept and most people’s perception of the ideal retirement would represent this life of freedom where you choose to do what you want and when you want to do it.
 Freedom and time are great concepts but the problem comes when you have too much time and freedom on your hands.
 Is it possible to have too much time?
-Do you know people who have too much time on their hands and don't know what to do with it?
+Do you know people who have too much time on their hands and don’t know what to do with it?
 People with too much time often become bored which does not represent the ideal retirement, right?
-Do you know people who retired assuming it would be great only to find they were bored out of their mind?
+Do you know people who retired assuming it would be great only to find they were bored out of their minds?

-In my retirement planning workshops we often ask people to describe their perfect day.
+In my retirement planning workshops, we often ask people to describe their perfect day.
 One response went like this:

 “When I retire, I plan to sleep in.
 I look forward to the days when I don’t have to plan my day and I can just do whatever I want.
-If I want to stay my pyjamas all day I can.
+If I want to stay my pajamas all day I can.
 If I want to go for a walk, I can.
 I can’t wait till the day when retirement has no boundaries.
 I will be free to do whatever I want.”